plone/buildout.coredev/docs/git.rst

    Change to the given branch or get the given file to its latest committed version.

    .. note::
-      If git is criticized for being complex, this command is one of the main sources of complains.
+      If Git is criticized for being complex, this command is one of the main sources of complains.

       You can compare it with ``svn switch`` if you happen to know it.